tammytru/2022_Python_Camp_CodeNinjas/README.md

 # CodeNinjasPython
+Source code and assets for:
+Python Curriculum and Tests
-Source code and assets for the CodeNinjas Friendswood 2022 Program and Play in Python Summer camp
+Program and Play in Python Summer 2022 Camp